helenclx/100-days-of-code/r1-log.md

 **Today's Progress:** Completed freeCodeCamp's Learn Basic Algorithmic Thinking by Building a Number Sorter, by doing all 42 steps.

 **Thoughts:** Doing this project refreshed my knowledge about sorting algorithm, a concept I previously learned from CS50’s Introduction to Computer Science course.

+---

+### Day 29: 31 January 2024.
+Wednesday

+**Today's Progress:** Started Module 4 (Essential CSS concepts) of Scrimba’s Frontend Developer Career Path.
+Did Steps 1 to 10 of the Build an NFT Site course.

+**Thoughts:** This refreshed my knowledge and skills about important CSS concepts, including semantic HTML, margins, paddings and pseudo-classes.